-New moms often nurse their babies with breast milk for the first few months after birth.
-However, even if after long hours of pumping, you are unable to produce enough milk, switch to the bottle without guilt.
-Bonding with baby is more important than dwelling on unnecessary guilt.
+New moms often breastfeed their babies for the first few months after birth.
+However, if you are unable to produce enough milk, even after long hours of pumping, switch to the bottle without guilt.
+Bonding with the baby is more important than dwelling on unnecessary guilt.

 Formula Feeding Your Baby

-If you’re still feeling guilty about formula feeding and worried that it will interfere with your bond with the little one, don’t fret.
-You can strongly bond with your baby even while you bottle feed them.
+If you’re still feeling guilty about formula feeding and worried that it would interfere with your bond with the little one, don’t fret.
+You can strongly bond with your baby even while you bottlefeed him.
 Hold your baby close, maintain eye contact and sing him a lullaby.
 Your angel will feel loved and cared for.

 How to Get Over Your Breastfeeding Guilt

 Here are some recommendations to deal with the breastfeeding guilt that most non-breastfeeding mothers face.

 - Remember that not being able to breastfeed your baby does not mean that you are lacking in any way.